awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 ### Log all Amazon S3 events for a bucket by using advanced event selectors<a name="creating-data-adv-event-selectors-CLI-s3"></a>

 The following example shows how to configure your trail to include all data events for all Amazon S3 objects in a specific S3 bucket\.
 The value for S3 events for the `resources.type` field is `AWS::S3::Object`\.
-Because the ARN values for S3 objects and S3 buckets are slightly different, add the `StartsWith` operator for `resources.ARN` to capture all events\.
+Because the ARN values for S3 objects and S3 buckets are slightly different, you must add the `StartsWith` operator for `resources.ARN` to capture all events\.

 ```
 aws cloudtrail put-event-selectors --trail-name TrailName --region region \